 Here are 13 ways to tour the Unexpected Buffalo:

 Explore Buffalo offers the widest variety and highest frequency of walking tours in Buffalo, from climbing to the top of our grain elevators at Silo City to taking a peek inside some of Delaware Avenue’s most beautiful mansions.
 Their tours take visitors past downtown’s most iconic buildings, through Buffalo’s most beautiful neighborhoods and along the city’s revitalized waterfront.
 Check their calendar for all tours, which are offered regularly through October.

 Preservation Buffalo Niagara’s Buffalo Tours also continue to be popular, especially their free daily tour of City Hall at noon and their Queen City Downtown tour of architecture, offered Fridays and Saturdays through November.

-A little bit of British in the BUF, the Buffalo Double Decker Bus is the newest way to explore Buffalo’s heritage, engage with your “Bobby”-dressed tour guide and have a little bit of fun.
+A little bit of British in the BUF, the Buffalo Double Decker Bus is one of the newest way to explore Buffalo’s heritage, engage with your “Bobby”-dressed tour guide and have a little bit of fun.
 The Double Decker Bus offers a 90-minute Canalside tour, a two-hour Best of Buffalo tour and specialty tours such as Murder Mystery, Drunk Buffalo & Historic Taverns.
 All tours start at Buffalo’s Outer Harbor near Wilkeson Pointe.